Heirloom Whiskey Program

 Downtown Test Plots

-Propagation and test plot sites will be located on adjoining vacant lots on Front Street, only 100 feet from the distillery.
+Propagation and test plot sites were located on adjoining vacant lots on Main Street, only 50 feet from the distillery.
 This is excellent river bottom ground, which has not been cropped in more than a century.

-Two 12′ x 12′ plots will be established, providing seed for the following year’s one-acre production fields.
-With optimized fertility, moisture, weed and insect damage control, these plots will each produce about 1.5–2 bushels of shelled corn.
-This is enough seed corn for planting, plus sufficient spare grain for several 10-gallon test batches of mash.
+Two 12′ x 12′ plots were established and provided seed for the following year’s one-acre production fields.
+With optimized fertility, moisture, weed and insect damage control, these plots produced about 1.5–2 bushels of shelled corn.
+This is enough seed corn for planting, plus sufficient spare grain.

-Propagation plots will be managed, planted and maintained Master Gardner Greg Newell.
+Propagation plots were managed, planted and maintained by Master Gardner Greg Newell.

 One-Acre Production Fields

-Production fields will be grown in partnership with a local farmer who has the land, equipment and experience necessary to grow open pollinated corn varieties.
-We will not be seeking organic certification for this whiskey.
+Production fields are grown in partnership with a local farmers who have the land, equipment and experience necessary to grow open pollinated corn varieties.

 Prepare test plots, acquire seed, and identify growers.
 Begin pre-selling three bottle sets and offering Heirloom Corn Whiskey Notes.